willemave/wordpress/README.md

 ------------
 To get started:

-1. Click the "Activate" link to the left of this description
+1. Click the "Activate" link to the left of this description,
-2. Sign up for a [BookFresh Account](http://www.bookfresh.com/pricing/, "SignUp")
+2. Sign up for a [BookFresh Account](http://www.bookfresh.com/pricing/, "SignUp") and
-3. Go to your BookFresh configuration page, and save login information
+3. Go to your BookFresh configuration page, and save login information.

 API Configuration
 -----------------